7 Paddle Board Safety Tips You Should Know

 Another important tool in stand up paddle board safety is a personal flotation device.
 It may seem like an inconvenience or you make think if you go without it once nothing will happen, but you just never know when something could happen.

-Just like using a leash, wearing life vests or jackets are proven to save lives.
+Just like using a leash, wearing SUP life jacket is proven to save lives.
 An unexpected fall into the water can cause disorientation, so you don't know where the bottom of the water is or where you come to the surface.
 With a PFD you always float to the surface.

 Check the Weather Forecast